duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### agile-concept-2

-**Q:** How does Agile ensure product quality and flexibility without relying on detailed documentation?
+**Q:** {Interrogate} How does Agile ensure product quality and flexibility without relying on detailed documentation?

 - Vietnamese outline:
   - Question: